 The clerk winks, gives you a knowing nod, reaches under the counter, and pulls out one of these.

 “Let me just get your footsize…and you’ll be Good.
 To.
 Go.”

 That doesn’t work.
 It’s not up to the task.
 There’s no way THAT instrument can land me in my hyper-personalized fantasy shoes.

 By the same token, the industry’s current diagnostic approach simply isn’t up to the task of understanding clients precisely and accurately enough to put them in uniquely personalized portfolios.

-In my next post, I’ll unpack what’s needed in client diagnostics to rise to the direct indexing occasion.
+In my next post here, I unpack what’s needed in client diagnostics to rise to the direct indexing occasion.
 And, we have more fun with the personalized shoe example.

 [II] “Risk and Advice Preferences of Couples.”
 Capital Preferences (forthcoming).
 Data gathered June 2021.